hackworthltd/primer/.github/ISSUE_TEMPLATE/feature_request.md

 ## Discussion

-<*If there's a GitHub Discussions topic where this feature has been/is being discussed, link it here.*>
+<*If there's a GitHub Discussions topic or a GitHub Issue where this feature has been/is being discussed, link it here.*>

 ## Future work